Solicitor, Clinical Negligence

 Sue has a broad based clinical negligence practice and enjoys the challenge of claims across a wide range of medical and surgical sub-specialities.

 Sue started out in her adult life as a medical student, but after 2 years decided to pursue her intellectual curiosity in sociology and political philosophy.
-Following her undergraduate studies, she trained and practised in Chinese medicine, both within the NHS (running an acupuncture clinic for chronic pain at Whittington Hospital) as well as privately.
+Following her undergraduate studies, she assisted on national and pan-European trials of treatments for hepatitis B and C as well as being the editorial assistant for the Journal of Viral Hepatitis.
+She trained and practised in Chinese medicine, both within the NHS (running an acupuncture clinic for chronic pain at Whittington Hospital) as well as privately.
 She has also conducted research into acupuncture for irritable bowel syndrome in conjunction with Northwick Park Hospital.

 Sue studied medical sociology and taught dental public health at King’s College London before training in law and then gaining an MA in Medical Law.
 Finally she found her niche as a clinical negligence solicitor although is still very fond of social theory and interested in public health issues, particularly in relation to class and inequality.

 She believes her extensive experience in the field of health and health care gives her a unique perspective that she can bring to her legal practice.